Frequently Asked Questions

 A patient in a coma is unconscious because their brain is injured in some way; however their brain continues to function and may heal.
 With brain death, there is no possibility whatsoever that the brain will recover.
 Medical tests clearly distinguish between brain death and being in a coma.

 Organ donation may also be possible after a person’s heart has stopped beating, referred to as ‘circulatory death’.
 Circulatory death occurs when there is irreversible cessation of circulation of blood in the body of the person.

-Only one to two per cent of people who die in hospital will be eligible to donate their organs.
-Therefore it is very important to identify all potential donors and support their families to make informed decisions about donation.
+Only 1-2% of people who die in hospital will be eligible to donate their organs, therefore it is very important that all potential donors are identified and their families are supported to make informed decisions about donation.

 For transplantation to be successful, tissue donation doesn’t require the donor’s death to have occurred under the same limited circumstances as organ donation.
 Unlike organs, tissue can be stored for varying periods of time.